Mircea-s-classes/ai-hardware-project-proposal-ai-hardware-wima/README.md

 ---

 ## Demo Video
 A demo video will be added demonstrating real-time ASL recognition on the PYNQ-Z1.
-[Here is the link.]([url](https://drive.google.com/file/d/11bp6jmOTSYHYp7QqQZ3bEl1PeBh_pm0y/view?usp=sharing))
+Here is the link for the Demo video: https://drive.google.com/file/d/11bp6jmOTSYHYp7QqQZ3bEl1PeBh_pm0y/view?usp=sharing

 ---